 This could be a great activity for kids who love horses or those who love to dress up!

 If tickets are available, you'll be able to purchase them here.

-There are several soccer and tennis matches scheduled for June, and tickets are already being sold.
-Seating might be limited due to the pandemic, and some events may not be open to the public after all is said and done.
+There are several cricket and tennis matches scheduled for June, and tickets are already being sold.

 Check here for additional sporting events you might be able to attend.